 When making a decision under this reason, the Registrar will consider whether a parent has capacity to earn or derive additional income including a consideration of assets that do not produce, but are capable of producing, income.
 However, the Registrar must disregard the income, earning capacity, property and financial resources of any person who does not have a duty to maintain the child (CSA Act section 117(7A)).

 In some cases, a parent's financial circumstances or the issues associated with the case may be too complex to be determined by the Registrar.
 In these cases the Registrar may refuse to change the assessment (CSA Act section 98E) and the parents may object to the refusal decision.
-If a party is aggrieved by the objection decision they may apply to the AAT for a first review of the objection decision (CSA Act section 98JA(2)).
+If a party is aggrieved by the objection decision they may apply to the ART for review of the objection decision (CSA Act section 98JA(2)).

 Unfair or unjust & inequitable assessment based on income